 Only it wasn’t winter.
-It was March, almost Easter, and a time, I’d supposed, of primrose lined paths, sparkling sunshine and hosts of daffodils.
+It was March, almost Easter, and a time, I’d supposed, for primrose lined paths, sparkling sunshine and hosts of daffodils.

 But in Northern England this year, March was decidedly still winter.

-Wainwright’s Coast to Coast is a tough walk; tougher still to complete in twelve days and tougher yet to complete with a thirty pound rucksack on your back.
+Wainwright’s Coast to Coast Walk is an almost 200-mile path from St Bees on the Cumbrian coast to Robin Hood’s Bay on the North Sea.
+It is a fairly tough walk over a range of different landscapes; and is tougher yet to complete in twelve days and tougher still to complete with a thirty-pound rucksack on your back.

 Start throwing in day after day of snowfall and walking into an unremitting, scouring Siberian easterly and it could be brutal.

-Each day brought new trials and obstacles: steep Lakeland passes; 24 mile days; navigating in poor visibility on paths buried in snow, following cairns covered in snow, and seeking landmarks and way-markers obscured by falling snow.
-(To be clear, it snowed.
+Each day brought new trials and obstacles: steep Lakeland passes; long 24 mile days; navigating in poor visibility on paths buried in snow, following cairns blanketed in snow, and seeking landmarks and way-markers obscured by falling snow.
+(It snowed.
 A lot).

-I wasn’t alone all the time: I met up for several days with another coast to coaster (hi Pat).
+Though I was walking solo, I wasn’t alone all the time.
+I met up for several days with another Coast to Coaster (hi, Pat).

-We staggered up to Nine Standards Rigg together (the highest point on the Pennine section), blundering about in another white-out and that ferocious wind;
+We staggered up to Nine Standards Rigg together (the highest point on the Pennine section), blundering about in another white-out and that ferocious, freezing wind;

 a wind that grew even stronger on the North York Moors: that horrible, relentless, flaying, snowflakes-in-your-eyes, difficult-to-stand-upright-in, damnable East Wind.

-We had one good day – which helped remind me why I go walking at this time of year.
+We had one clear, bright day – which helped to remind me why I go walking in early spring.

 On other days too there might be a fleeting moment of sunlight.